SonySemiconductorSolutions/aitrios-refapp-human-detection/README.md

 To run this reference solution you need to have a CSV26 camera to be enrolled to your project in the AITRIOS Console.
 In addition, it should have deployed a human detection Edge application and a compatible object detection AI model.
 These artifacts should first be obtained locally, then imported to the Console and finally be deployed on device.

 > _Note_ </br>
-> For basic device and console operation, please refer to the [**Device Setup Guide**](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/device-setup-guide/) and [**Console User Manual**](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/console-user-manual/).
+> For basic device and console operation, please refer to the [**Console V2 Device Setup Guide**](https://developer.aitrios.sony-semicon.com/en/docs/developer-edition/console-v2/device-setup-guide) and [**Console V2 User Manual**](https://developer.aitrios.sony-semicon.com/en/docs/developer-edition/console-v2/console-user-manual), or [**Console V1 Device Setup Guide**](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/device-setup-guide/) and [**Console V1 User Manual**](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/console-user-manual/).

 #### Create and deploy artifacts